unit8co/darts/README.md

 * **Filtering Models:** Darts offers three filtering models: `KalmanFilter`, `GaussianProcessFilter`, and `MovingAverage`, which allow to filter time series, and in some cases obtain probabilistic inferences of the underlying states/values.
+* **Datasets** The `darts.datasets` submodule contains some popular time series datasets for rapid and convenient experimentation.

 ## Forecasting Models
 Here's a breakdown of the forecasting models currently implemented in Darts.
 We are constantly working